ChilliCream/graphql-platform/website/src/docs/hotchocolate/v12/defining-a-schema/subscriptions.md

 ```

-Subscriber method can access all parameters passed to the resolver method.
+The subscriber method can access all parameters passed into the resolver method.

 ```csharp
 public class Subscription